 General Note: North Fork Local Schools Staff are responsible for determining unauthorized or inappropriate use.
 In determining proper use of iPads, an Administrator or the Technology Department may search the device at any time.
 An Administrator or the Technology Department may deny, revoke, or suspend access to the Network/Internet to individuals who violate the North Fork Local School District's Computer Responsible Use Agreement and related guidelines, and take such other disciplinary action as is appropriate pursuant to the Student Code of Conduct, as well as local, state and federal statutes.

-The class of 2024 will have ONE more year of Apple Care.
-The class of 2025 will have TWO more years of Apple Care.
+The class of 2025 will have ONE more year of Apple Care.